nosce/OSCP-Exam-Check/README.md

 A simple HTML-based checklist for the most important steps required during the OSCP exam

 # What is it for?
-When I prepared for my OSCP exam, I read the OSCP Certification Exam Guide a thousand times, marked the most important aspects, created a digital and analog checklist version etc. In short, I thought I was well prepared and knew what to do.
+When I prepared for my OSCP exam, I read the OSCP Certification Exam Guide a thousand times, marked the most important aspects, created a digital and analog checklist version etc. In short, I thought I was well prepared with regard to the formal steps and knew what to do.

 Then during the exam I got quite confused with my multiple checklists.
 Lack of sleep wasn't helpful either...
-In the end, I absolutly lost track and forgot some important steps.
+In the end, I absolutly lost track and forgot some important formal steps.

-So I decided to merge all my notes to just one clearly structured checklistwhich helps me keep track and shows me if I forgot something.
-Maybe the checklist will halp other OSCP candidates as well, so here you go :)
+So I decided to merge all my notes to just one clearly structured checklist which helps me keep track and shows me if I forgot something.
+After all, how wants to fail the exam just because of missing screenshots, wrong report format or other formalities.
+Maybe the checklist will help other OSCP students as well, so you can focus on hacking instead of the formal stuff.

 :warning:
 **Please note that the checklist is based in the OSCP Certification Exam Guide as of January, 2020.
 I will not keep track of changes made to the Exam Guide later.
 Feel free to update the checklist yourself and customize it according to your needs.**